kleinfreund/kleinfreund.de/src/posts/2019-04-08-css-only-dark-mode.md

 }
 ```

 Now, I don’t know about you, but I think that’s immensely cool.
-Checking the checkbox changes properties of a DOM node that is not a descendant but a sibling 🤯!
+Checking the checkbox changes properties of a DOM node that is not a descendant but a sibling <span aria-label="Shocked Face With Exploding Head" role="image">🤯</span>!
 This very fact is the foundation for Mu-An’s CSS-only dark mode.